• Learn with me

 Renewable - Unlike petroleum, beeswax is 100% renewable since it's created by bees.

-Burn time - Beeswax candles burn longer than paraffin and soy candles.
+Burn time - Beeswax burns longer than paraffin and soy candles.
+This longer burn time means the cost for burn time may be comparable to cheaper candles.

 Less dripping - When burning, beeswax doesn't drip as much as paraffin or soy, and sometimes it doesn't drip it all!
 This makes for less cleanup and more aesthetically pleasing candles.